 What makes CleverType stand out?
 First, it's purpose-built for mobile writing rather than being a desktop tool awkwardly adapted to phones.
 This focus shows in several key areas:

-CleverType doesn't just catch typos - it identifies complex grammar issues as you type.
-I've found it particularly good at spotting:
+CleverType doesn't just catch typos—it identifies complex grammar issues as you type using advanced language processing.
+I've found it particularly effective at spotting:

 The correction happens instantly with subtle underlines that don't interrupt your flow.
 You can tap to accept suggestions or ignore them if you prefer your original wording.